saintmalik/blog.saintmalik.me/blog/2023-06-22-restore-backup-vault.md

 }
 ```

-The below codes is how you will get the secrets created from the ServiceAccount acessible for the next step in the Vault Kubernetes Engine.
+The below codes are how you will get the secrets created from the ServiceAccount accessible for the next step in the Vault Kubernetes Engine.

 ```yaml title="vault-backup.tf"
 data "kubernetes_secret_v1" "vault_auth_sa" {